-1. Number of Entries Permitted: A member may enter up to three classes within their age division in the Sewing Division.
+- 1. Classes in Division: twelve Junior Classes 790A-799B; eleven Senior Classes 800-810. - 2.
+Number of Entries Permitted: A member may enter up to three classes within their age division in the Sewing Division.
 (This means: a member's name may appear up to three times in the junior age division or the senior age division but cannot appear in both age divisions on the county's Sewing Division invoice sheet.)

-General Rules:
+3. General Rules: